How are your time management skills? (or lack of, ha!)

 But, since having my second kid, I barely have time to shower or do my hair, let alone sit and read a book.
 A 19-month-old and a 3-year-old, plus household duties as a stay at home mom plus blogging…

 …Yeah, chillin on the couch wrapped up in a warm blanket and peacefully reading is a distant dream.
 Something of the past, unfortunately!
 At least until they’re older.

 I downloaded and subscribed to Audible and I put one of the earbuds in my ear and listen to books all day long!

-I also utilize my local library’s audiobooks via Overdrive.
+I also utilize my local library’s audiobooks via Overdrive, Libby, and Cloud Library.
 (Hellooooo FREE!)

 I listen to my audiobooks pretty much all day long, unless I’m playing with my kids.
 So while I’m doing laundry, or tidying up, or cleaning the toilets, or driving, or cooking etc. I’ve got one earbud in listening to my books or podcasts.

 So I’m “reading” while cleaning toilets!
 If that’s not killing two birds with one stone, I don’t know what is!